 For those with myopia, astigmatism, or hyperopia, ortho-k can be a great option, especially for sports-related activities or when working in environments containing debris or dust.
 Ortho-k can also be an alternative to LASIK surgery, but LASIK can still be performed if the patient wishes to proceed with the surgery..
 It is also a great option for people who have issues with dryness with contact lenses who do not want to wear glasses.

 Orthokeratology has been shown by many studies to be a safe and effective way to slow down myopic (nearsighted) progression in children.
 People with higher myopia are at increased risk of open-angle glaucoma, retinal tears and detachments, and macular degeneration, all of which can lead to loss of vision and even blindness.
 Orthokeratology is a great way to help protect kid’s eyes for the rest of their lives.

 How Costly is Ortho-k?

-Unfortunately, most insurances do not cover the total cost of Ortho-k.
+Some vision insurance companies will help with some of the cost of ortho-k, we can usually apply your contact lens benefits for this service.
 Additionally, costs will vary depending on your eye doctor and your unique prescription.
-The general, two-set lens and appointment package can range anywhere from $1300 to $2400.
+The general, two lenses and the appointment package can range from $1300 to $2400.

 Am I a Candidate for Ortho-k?

 If you have questions or concerns about Ortho-k, schedule an appointment with us here at Central Ohio Vision and Eyecare.
-Dr. Karres will be able to help you determine your candidacy, costs, benefits, and risks of the process.
+Dr. Karres or Dr. Kelbley will be able to help you determine your candidacy, costs, benefits, and risks of the process.